ethriel3695/theme-contentful-quick-start/README.md

   CONTENTFUL_MANAGEMENT_TOKEN='${managementToken}'
   CONTENTFUL_ACCESS_TOKEN='${accessToken}'
 ```

 8. Replace the dollar sign, curly praces and placeholder text with your credentials you just
    copied from Contentful

 9. Look at your `package.json` file and find the `setup` script
 10. Go to the terminal and type `yarn run setup` and hit enter
 11. Verify that the Content Models and Content have been created in Contentful
-12. Create an `.env.development` file
+12. Create an `.env.development` file and paste the following:
-paste

 ```
 GATSBY_CONTENTFUL_SPACEID=spaceId
 GATSBY_CONTENTFUL_API=accessToken
 GATSBY_GOOGLE_ANALYTICS_ID=placeholder
 ```

+13. Create an `.env.production` file with the same credentials to test when
+    running `yarn run test:build`

+## Environment variables

+1. Create An `env.development` file to hold your environment variables
+2. `env.production` to test when running `npm run build && npm run serve`

-13. In the terminal, type `yarn run develop` and enter
+3. In the terminal, type `yarn run develop` and enter

 At this point, your web application runs and displays content